ServiceCook/client/MVP.md

 [ ] field "amountOfPeople"
---> delete from "Service.model"
+--> delete from "Service.model"✅

 [ ] field  "totalPrice"
---> delete from "Service.model"
+--> delete from "Service.model"✅

 [ ] delete "date" from "Service.model"
-    - v1. chefs can be booked multiple times on the same dates
+    - v1. chefs can be booked multiple times on the same dates✅

 [ ] delete "service" from "User.model"